qbicsoftware/research-data-management/docs/experiment/experiment_creation.md

 This will open the create experiment dialog, in which you can specify the name of the experiment and the included species, specimen and analyte information of the involved organisms.
-To provide these details you can select one or more entries via the provided combo boxes.
+To provide these details you can select one or more entries via the provided search fields.
 Start by providing an easily identifiable name and at least 2 letters of your species, specimen or analyte in their respective inputs fields and possible selection options will appear.
 ![experimental_information](images/create_experiment_search.png)